noman93/Demo-api-automation-restAssured/README.md

-# Dmoney API Automation using Rest Assured
+# Demo Digital Wallet  API Automation using Rest Assured
-### This is a complete project where a Dmoney API Testing is automated by using Rest Assured.
+### This is a complete project where a Demo Digital Wallet  API Testing is automated by using Rest Assured.

 ## Scenerio
 1. Call login API